aframevr/awesome-aframe/README.md

 virtual reality (VR) experiences.

 This list is synced now and then.
-For some of the more recent stuff, check out the recent [A Week of A-Frame](https://aframe.io/blog/) roundups on the blog.
+For some of the more recent stuff, check out the recent [A Week of A-Frame](https://aframe.io/blog/) roundups on the blog

 ## Table of Contents